hetida/hetida-designer/docs/sync.md

 # Sync with local files and hybrid working

-The [hdctl](../hdctl) Bash command line tool provides a useful `sync` feature that allows to bidirectionally sync fine-granular selections from a hetida designer instance to a local directory.
+The [hdctl](../hdctl) Bash command line tool provides a useful `sync` feature that allows to sync fine-granular selections from a hetida designer instance to a local directory and vice-versa.

 This enables: